Arts Off 3rd

 2. OSIS: Clearly state your OSIS number and what school you currently attend.

-Song: Theatrical musical-style song that shows your range (at least 32 bars).
-This is also where you can show off your acting skills...EMOTION!!!
+Song: A musical theatre style song that shows off your voice (maximum of one minute).
+This is also where you can demonstrate your acting skills...EMOTION!!!

 Monologue: Memorize and perform a one-minute monologue.
-Try to choose a character that you can relate to.
-Decide to whom your character is speaking and why.
-You may choose your own monologue from a play or a monologue book, or you are welcome to review and select a monologue from the list below.
+You may choose your own monologue from a play or a monologue book, or you are welcome to choose a monologue from the list below.

-4. Email your video to your myschools account.
+4. Email your video to your myschools.nyc account.

-Students may choose from any of the monologues below, regardless gender.
+Students may choose their own monologue OR from the list of monologues below.

 Character: Cory (Teenage boy)